icshwi/e3training/MAINTAINING.md

 [x] Outline what had been thought-up by Han previously for future chapters [ ] Balance the chapters better
 [ ] Add assignments to all chapters
-[ ] Think of a logical separation for parts 1 and 2 or remove separation; best option currently seems to be 1) e3 core, 2) e3 advanced and ESS-tools

 ## Loose notes